nestordemeure/tabularGP/README.md

 - lets use optimise the gaussian process's training data
 - cover regression on one or more targets and classification
 - feature importance estimation
-- transfer-learning to recycle models (TODO)
+- transfer-learning to recycle models
 - implements various kernels including a neural-network based kernel
 - implements various priors including the possibility of using arbitrary functions such as a neural-network as prior